 Whether it hits you as you step onboard or as your flight takes off, plane-related anxiety can overcome you at any time.
 Manage your symptoms before it becomes a full-blown panic attack with these surprisingly calming hacks.

 Flying can derail even the most resilient individuals.
 For some, it may be during the booking stage: ‘to book, or not to book?’.
-Then there’s the day-of dilemmas: ‘What if my bag weighs too much?’, ‘What if someone plants something in my bag?’, ‘Have I filled in all the right forms?’, ‘What if they don’t accept my visa?’
+Then there are the day-of dilemmas: ‘What if my bag weighs too much?’, ‘What if someone plants something in my bag?’, ‘Have I filled in all the right forms?’, ‘What if they don’t accept my visa?’

 But for those who are particularly susceptible to flying-related anxiety, stress and panic attacks, the sheer thought of the journey is enough to derail the entire experience.